How a Dynamic IVR can Transform the Customer Experience

 Today’s savvy customers do not always start and end their interaction on the same channel.
 The interaction may start online, and then transition to a phone call.
 A dynamic IVR system, through omnichannel integration, can identify these cross-channel interactions and adapt the telephony menu options to reflect this.
 In many cases, such omnichannel integrations do not come built into the IVR.
-However, industry leading solutions, such as VHT Navigator, can enable these omnichannel interactions and modify the dynamic IVR menu on the fly by leveraging context from across channels.
+However, industry leading solutions can enable these omnichannel interactions and modify the dynamic IVR menu on the fly by leveraging context from across channels.
 Such integrations take the dynamic IVR’s capability to a whole different level.

 Benefits of using a Dynamic IVR

 A dynamic IVR can provide significant customer experience advantages.
 At the same time, it can directly impact contact center efficiencies as well.
 Below are the major advantages of using a dynamic IVR.